 Loading ...
 Please wait.

-UNDP's corporate programmatic strategies articulate the Organization's position on, and approach to an area of work outlined in the Strategic Plan or in a related UN-wide policy or mandate, and serve to position UNDP vis-à-vis its partners, alternative service providers and stakeholders.
+UNDP's corporate programmatic strategies articulate the organization's position on, and approach to an area of work outlined in the Strategic Plan or in a related UN-wide policy or mandate, and serve to position UNDP vis-à-vis its partners, alternative service providers and stakeholders.
 A programmatic strategy also defines priorities and principles to guide UNDP's work as part of a framework for implementation through policy and programme support.
-Examples of programmatic strategies in UNDP include (draft) strategies on UNDP's support on implementing the post-2015 development agenda, the sustainable and inclusive urbanization strategy, the South-South and triangular cooperation strategy and several others.

 The articulation of a programmatic strategy should include a synthesis of current and emerging development issues, a theory of change, a mapping of UNDP's work in the area where such work is already ongoing and the key national, regional and/or global stakeholders.
 It should address gender equality, capacity development, partnerships, resource availability and other cross-cutting issues relevant to development effectiveness in the area of work and articulate the necessary linkages and/ or synergies.
 Once formulated and adopted, a strategy can be revised or adjusted to reflect emerging issues, new opportunities or lessons learned from implementation and to continually ensure that UNDP maintains a relevant signature approach to the issues involved.